starwolves/space/README.md

 * Server-side moddable proximity and radio chat.
 * Built with the parallel [Rapier 3D Physics engine](https://rapier.rs/).
 * Interpolation throttling on a per client basis to meet bandwidth usage quotas.
-* Entity and netcode are expandable and dynamic to be able to interact with per server custom content for the clients.
+* Built from the ground up to support server-side modding with content folders.
 * Fearless multi-threading and resource access across multiple threads.
 * A concurrent [Doryen-FOV](https://github.com/jice-nospam/doryen-fov) algorithm.